High accuracy post-Newtonian and numerical relativity comparisons involving higher modes for eccentric binary black holes and a dominant mode eccentric inspiral-merger-ringdown model: Introduction and summary

 Even though inspiral waveforms from eccentric binary mergers involving non-spinning compact components are sufficiently accurate \,\cite{Mishra:2015bqa, Moore:2016qxz, Tanay:2016zog, Boetzel:2019nfw, Ebersold:2019kdc, koenigsdoerffer-2006, Moore:2019xkm}, waveform models including contributions from merger and ringdown stages compared to quasi-circular versions are less developed.
-Numerous efforts towards constructing eccentric inspiral-merger-ringdown waveforms useful for data analysis purposes are underway \,\cite{hinder-2018,Huerta:2016rwp, Chen:2020lzc, Chiaramello:2020ehz}.
-However, they do not include important physical effects such as spins and higher order modes.
-While one can argue that since most mergers observed so far are consistent with a zero-effective spin\footnote{Only nine of the 44 BBHs reported in GWTC-2 catalog \cite{GWTC-2} have been identified with a positive effective spin parameter with zero outside the 95\% credible interval.} \cite{GWTC-1-pop, GWTC-2-pop}, models neglecting spin effects can still be useful\footnote{Ref.~\cite{OShea:2021ugg} explores correlations between binary's spins and eccentricity.}~\cite{Huerta:2016rwp}, modelling of higher order modes seems necessary as far as full IMR eccentric waveform models are concerned as Ref.~\cite{Rebei:2018lzh} argues and also discussed in detail in the current work.
-Only recently an eccentric version of the EOB (effective-one-body) waveforms including higher modes \cite{Ramos-Buades:2021adz} appeared online.
-In the absence of reliable inspiral-merger-ringdown models for eccentric mergers sub-optimal search methods (with little or no dependence on signal model being searched) are used~\cite{Salemi:2019owp}.
-While these methods should detect binaries with arbitrary eccentricities, these are sensitive to high mass searches (typically $\gtrsim 50M_{\odot}$) \cite{Salemi:2019owp}, while most observed events have a mass smaller than this limit \cite{GWTC-2-pop, GWTC-2-extended}; see for instance Fig. 3 of \cite{Divyajyoti:2021uty}. \\
+Numerous efforts toward constructing eccentric inspiral-merger-ringdown waveforms useful for data analysis purposes are underway \,\cite{hinder-2018,Huerta:2016rwp, Chen:2020lzc,Setyawati:2021gom}.
+However, these efforts do not include important physical effects such as spins (aligned and/or precessing) and higher order modes.
+Dominant mode ($\ell$=2, $m$=2) models for eccentric BBHs with non-precessing spins were recently developed in Refs.~\cite{Chiaramello:2020ehz, Ramos-Buades:2019uvh}.
+While one can argue that since most mergers observed so far are consistent with a zero-effective spin\footnote{Only nine of the 44 BBHs reported in the GWTC-2 catalog \cite{GWTC-2} have been identified with a positive effective spin parameter with zero outside the 95\% credible interval.} \cite{GWTC-1-pop, GWTC-2-pop}, models neglecting spin effects can still be useful\footnote{Reference~\cite{OShea:2021ugg} explores correlations between the binary's spins and eccentricity.}~\cite{Huerta:2016rwp}, modeling of higher order modes seems necessary as far as full inspiral-merger-ringdown (IMR) eccentric waveform models are concerned as Ref.~\cite{Rebei:2018lzh} argues and as is also discussed in detail in the current work.
+Very recently, eccentric versions of the effective-one-body (EOB) waveforms including higher modes \cite{Ramos-Buades:2021adz, Nagar:2021gss} and an eccentric numerical relativity (NR) surrogate model \cite{Islam:2021mha} appeared online.
+In the absence of reliable inspiral-merger-ringdown models for eccentric mergers, sub-optimal search methods (with little or no dependence on signal model being searched) are used~\cite{Salemi:2019owp}.
+While these methods should detect binaries with arbitrary eccentricities, these are sensitive to high mass searches (typically $\gtrsim 50M_{\odot}$) \cite{Salemi:2019owp}, while most observed events have a mass smaller than this limit \cite{GWTC-2-pop, GWTC-2-extended}; see, for instance Fig. 3 of \cite{Divyajyoti:2021uty}. \\

-\subsection{Summary of the Current Work}
+\subsection{Summary of the current work}